hakirot/sudoku-solver/README.md

 ## Sudoku Files

-Example sudoku puzzle files are included in this repository; they are simple files that follow a basic structure, containing a 9x9 grid with integers from 1-9 for given numbers and 'x's for any spaces that must be solved.
+Example sudoku puzzle files are included in this repository.
+They are simple files that follow a basic structure, containing a 9x9 grid with integers from 1-9 for given numbers and 'x's for any spaces that must be solved.

-Sudoku files must be exactly 9 lines long with 9 characters on each line separated by spaces, program will likely not behave properly if custom sudoku files do not match format.
+Sudoku files must be exactly 9 lines long with 9 characters on each line separated by spaces, the program will not behave properly if the files do not match the specified format.

 Example: